redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/active-directory/1.2-adding-vm-templates/README.md

 We can think of this like a `for` loop, iterating over the items in the list.

-Here's some psudocode with some notes:
+Here's some pseudocode with some notes:
 ```
 # Loop over every item in the list
 for item in virtualMachines; do